<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 • Value addition.
 Professional lab experts can use their clinical experience to add value by advising clinicians on suitable test orders as well as giving intensified interpretations on the tests.

-Though the reimbursement cuts will save the government a lot of money, they create obvious drawbacks for laboratory firms.
+Though the reimbursement cuts will save the government a lot of money, they create obvious drawbacks for laboratories.
 With the right strategic adaptations, business can go on more or less as usual.
-If you are in the toxicology businesses, these cuts should inspire your firm to come up with creative ways of staying up.
+If you are in the toxicology industry, these cuts should inspire your lab to come up with creative ways to remain solvent and viable.

 Review resources for toxicology labs on analyzing microsamples to screen for drugs, alcohol, and other substances!